 Exploring and walking with kids

 If you do plan to go walking with young children you may find this post useful as it’s packed full of ways to entertain young children.
 I find a rucksack so practical when out with toddlers and older children, easier for chasing after them than your average nappy bag.
-I love my Mi-pac, it’s always filled with snacks, drinks and things like this magnifying glass.
+I love my Mi-pac, it’s always filled with snacks, drinks and things like kid’s binoculars and this magnifying glass.
 Along with the usual things like nappies, wipes and spare socks.
+Geocaching with kids is a fantastic way to make walks fun.

 Things to do in the garden with kids